 In connection with the Asset Purchase Agreement, we entered into a letter agreement with LC Capital Master Fund Ltd., the senior lender under our convertible loan and security agreement, dated December 23, 2010, and promissory note and security agreement, dated May 19, 2012, pursuant to which it consented to the sale of the TDG Assets (as required by the terms of our existing loan agreements), and we paid it \$4,450,000 in reduction of our obligations.
-Following such payment, we executed a new note for \$619,122, which represents the remaining obligation under the original December 2010 loan.
+Following such payment, we executed a new note for \$619,122, which represents the remaining obligation under this loan.
 The new note carries interest at a rate of 13.5% (18.5% if in default) and repayment is due in 12 equal payments commencing on October 15, 2012.
 We also agreed to use 40% of any of the earn-out received under the Asset Purchase Agreement in reduction of this note.
-We are in default under the loan agreement with the senior lender for failure to make required principal payments totaling \$309,562 and interest payments totaling \$23,862 as of March 31, 2013.
+We are in default under the loan agreement with the senior lender for failure to make required principal payments totaling \$154,781 as of December 31, 2012.
 We are currently in negotiations with the senior lender to have the senior lender grant a waiver or enter into a forbearance agreement, under which it would forebear from enforcing its remedies against us.
 There is no assurance the senior lender will agree to grant a waiver or enter into a forbearance agreement.
 Our senior lender is currently able to exercise its remedies under the loan agreement, including acceleration of the amounts due and foreclosure and sale of the collateral held by it.